 The minimum you can ask for is £500.

 The maximum one year grant you can ask us for is £10,000.

 The maximum multi-year grant you can request is £20,000.
 You can ask for this to be spread over either two or three years.

-Grants can be used towards running costs (including core costs and salaries), project costs, or for one-off capital expenditure such as building refurbishment or equipment.
+Grants can be used towards running costs, salaries, project costs, or one-off capital expenditure such as building refurbishment or equipment.

 Capital grants must be used within six months of award.
 Applications for small capital items can be made at any time.
-However, applications for larger capital items or projects should only be made once 75% of the funding needed has been raised.
-If you are applying for part-funding of capital works, equipment of high value or that forms part of a larger project, we will not consider making a grant unless 75% of the funding needed has already been raised.
+However, if you are applying to us for part-funding of capital works, equipment of high value or that forms part of a larger project, you should not apply until at least 75% of the funding needed has already been raised.

 Only one grant per organisation can be supported at any one time.

-- you do not already have an active grant from us;
+- you do not have an active grant from us;

 - if you applied previously and were unsuccessful, that more than 12 months has passed since you received your declination letter.